 Along with works for professional musicians and ensembles, Kasper Rofelt has also composed a number of works for children and youngsters.

-So far, his music has been played in all of the Scandinavian countries, the Baltic States as well as in Russia, China, Germany, France and Greece.
+So far, his music has been played in all of the Scandinavian countries, the United States, the Baltic States as well as in Russia, China, Germany, France, the UK and Greece.

 Among musicians and ensembles, he has written music for and collaborated with, we find for example: